-The switch matrix on the XC card consists of 288 bidirectional ports.
+The switch matrix on the XC card consists of 288 bidirectional ports (Figure 2-4).
 When creating bidirectional STS-1 cross-connects, each cross-connect uses two STS-1 ports.
 This results in 144 bidirectional STS-1 cross-connects.
-The switch matrix is fully crosspoint, nonblocking, and broadcast supporting.
-(Any STS-1 on any port can be connected to any other port, meaning that the STS cross-connections are nonblocking.)
-This allows network operators to concentrate or groom low-speed traffic from line cards onto high-speed transport spans and to drop low-speed traffic from transport spans onto line cards.
+The switch matrix is fully crosspoint and broadcast supporting.
+Any

+STS-1 on any port can be connected to any other port, meaning that the STS cross-connections are nonblocking.
+Network operators can concentrate or groom low-speed traffic from traffic cards onto high-speed transport spans and drop low-speed traffic from transport spans onto traffic cards.